 Oski Challenge Success: Oski Verifies NVIDIA Design Live, in 72 Hours

-Some said it couldn’t be done, but the Oski Technology team set out to prove it was possible to take a new design sight unseen, and formally verify it in 72 hours, live and on camera at DAC 2012 during the Oski Live Verification Challenge.
+Some said it couldn’t be done, but the Oski Technology team set out to prove it was possible to take a new design sight unseen, and formally verify it in 72 hours, live at DAC 2012 during the Oski Live Verification Challenge.
 What makes this feat even more impressive is that not only did Oski build a new formal testbench from scratch in 72 hours, we also found three bugs since confirmed to have been missed with simulation thus far.

 The chosen submission was a live design from NVIDIA, whose engineers were doubtful at the outset about the feasibility of the Challenge.
 “I was convinced of some success,” said Dan Smith, Senior Director of CAD and Methodology “but in 3 days, with a new design that has not been seen before, a very complex design – [I was] skeptical, to say the least.”